SlizR/UnFi/README.md

 ## Getting Started ⚡
 1. Download or clone the repository
-2. Add `UnFi` to your project
+2. Open `UnFi` and search the arduino, raspberry pi and more, and download the version
-3. Enjoy instant booting for your devices
+3. Enjoy instant booting for your devices and more.

 ## Website 🎬
 Check out [UnFi Website](https://unfi.pp.ua) and see it in action!